zebulonsmith/PSADT4Plaster/README.md

 #### Execute the Script
 Once any additional customizations are made, execute the script.
 A new PSADT folder structure will be built using the source files in the PSADT4Plaster_Template and the referenced MSI file will be copied to the Files directory.

+#### Updating
+When a new version of the application is released, simply update the script to reflect the name of the new MSI file (as needed).
+If install parameters and other customizations remain the same, you can execute the helper script again and it will output an updated PSADT folder structure.

 ## Example: Package an EXE installer
 Packaging an executable installer is similar to an MSI, with a few additional steps.
 Primarily, because we can't easily read information from within the installer, things like the AppVendor, AppVersion, etc will need to be filled out manually.
 To begin, create a copy of the PSADTBuildHelper-EXEInstaller.ps1 file and modify it as follows: